Sean-Bradley/Design-Patterns-In-Python/singleton/README.md

 The Dictionary can store multiple `key:value` pairs, they can be changed, can be added and removed, can be re-ordered, can be pre-filled with `key:value` pairs when instantiated and is very flexible.

-Since Python 3.7, dictionaries are ordered in the same way that they are created and the keys are unique.
+Since Python 3.7, dictionaries are ordered in the same way that they are created.

+The keys of the dictionary are unique.

 You can refer to the dictionary items by key, which will return the value.